 Titled Cells At Work!
 BLACK (Hataraku Saibo BLACK), the manga tells the story of cells living inside a human body suffering from an unhealthy lifestyle since he drinks and eats too much, has insufficient physical activity, and has high stress.
 It features stories related to smoking, alcohol, STDs, and even erection problems.

 This spin-off manga is up to Cells At Work!
 BLACK Volume 6 as of early 2020.
 The Cells At Work!
-BLACK manga is already more than 30 chapters, which is more than enough content for a standalone anime.
+BLACK manga is already up to 36 chapters, which is more than enough content for a standalone anime.

 Since the main series ended, it would make sense to create a Cells At Work!
-BLACK anime adaptation instead of Cells At Work!
+BLACK anime adaptation in addition to Cells At Work!
 Season 3.
-It would need to be a separate story since BLACK takes place in a completely different body, so the two main characters are different.
+It needs to be a separate story since BLACK takes place in a completely different body, so the two main characters are different.

 Unfortunately, only the Cells At Work!
 BLACK manga has been officially translated into English for release in North America by Penguin Random House.
 However, there are fan-made scanlation projects for some of the other spin-offs.